 Medicinal: The rhizome was used medicinally by the Native Americans mainly to treat menstrual disorders, but also for skin irritations, snakebites …

 Nothing equals in the spring a white Trillium flowering or even better a carpet of Trilliums! – it should have a place in any woodland garden or shady corner; great started from seeds for woodland restoration projects.

-Germination: Best sown fresh, or kept moist and allowed to follow the outdoor temperature cycles and sown in the spring.
+Germination: Best sown fresh, or kept moist and sown at any time but allowed to follow the outdoor temperature cycles (warm/cold/warm….).
 Germination is hypogeal: in the first season it will form just a root/small rhizome and the first leaf appears in the second year (see image in the gallery).
 Some seeds will emerge radicles and form a small rhizome by fall when kept moist storage; these will send up the first leaf in the coming spring.
 It needs 4-5 years to get to the flowering size, but otherwise it is not difficult to cultivate in part shade locations and medium moist, well drained substrates.